mott-lab/rlty2rlty/README.md

 The program will automatically resize them to the proper size for processing and copy them into the `ENDENV_img/resized/` directory.

 ## Running

-TODO: consider what should happen if user does not enter anything as a liminal prompt.
-LLM-generated?
-I guess not since that would require a GPT key...
-Skip liminal space?

 1. Run the front-end web interface.
 Open a command line interface in the `frontend` directory and enter the command `flask run`.